- Open Access

-Additional file 1: Figure S1.
+Additional file 1: Additional methods and results for CMR and tissue assays.
+Figure S1.
 Representative left ventricular myocardial tissue slices, post-TTC staining, demonstrate no evidence of necrosis.
 For each one, both sides of the slice are shown (left-right).
 The top three pairs (A-B, C-D, E-F) correspond to the affected regions (demonstrating the elevated T2 signal anatomically associated to the area with the papillary muscle, arrow) in 3 animals from the NSTE-ACS model group.
 Pair G-H corresponds to the affected region in a representative sham animal.
 Pair I-J corresponds to the remote region in a representative animal from the NSTE-ACS model group (the same one presented in pair A-B).
 Evidence of necrosis is absent in all slices, particularly within the affected regions.
 Table S1.
 CMR Scan Parameters.
 Table S2.
 Canine Primer Sequences Used for Real-time PCR.
 Table S3.
 Tissue Percent Water Content in the Myocardial Affected Region Alone and Normalized to That in the Corresponding Myocardial Remote Region.
 (PDF 264 KB)

 Authors’ original submitted files for images